Frequently Asked Questions (FAQs): General Use Permit

 Do off-campus students count toward the cordon?
 Does event traffic count?

-Yes.
+Yes, if they are coming to campus in a vehicle.
 All vehicular traffic crossing the cordon during peak periods, whether single-occupancy vehicles, multiple-occupancy vehicles, motorcycles, visitor vehicles, or resident student vehicles, counts toward the cordon measurement.

 Where can I get information on sustainable transportation options available to me?